dhurlburtusa/shortcuts/ai/ai-notes.md

 Uses unsupervised machine learning to create groups or clusters.

+### Reinforcement Learning

+Machine learning algorithms that use rewards as a way to give the system incentive to find new patterns.

+#### Q-Learning

+Reinforcement learning that will find the best course of action, given the current state of the agent.

 ## Artificial Neural Network

 AI system that mimics the structure of the human brain.